 Surprisingly, however, it became clear from the study that when the risk was closer, the differences between the health care workers and the general public disappeared.
 Both groups expressed, to the same extent, a more negative position on the need for vaccinations, and the arguments given by most of the health care workers, as by the general public, were based mainly on emotions and on prior experiences, and less on analytical and scientific knowledge.
-According to the researchers, a connection was nonetheless found among health care workers, between those who recommended vaccination and analytical knowledge, such that those who recommended vaccination were more inclined to do so using those kinds of explanations.
+According to the researchers, those who recommended vaccination were more inclined to do so using analytical kinds of explanations.